j15k/colorcli/README.md

 ## Implementations

 * **Bash**
   Add the snippet in `colorcli.bashrc` to your `.bashrc`, which is one of the configuration file of the [Bash](https://www.gnu.org/software/bash/) shell.
+This will enable 256 color support.
 * **tmux**
   Add the snippet in `colorcli.tmux.conf` to your `.tmux.conf`, which is the configuration file for the [tmux](https://github.com/tmux/tmux/wiki) terminal multiplexer.
 * **CMUS**